Boots Riley: The Coup

 The group's fourth album, Party Music, was released on 75 Ark Records in 2001.
 It was re-released in 2005 by Epitaph Records.
 The original cover art depicted group members standing in front of the Twin Towers of the World Trade Center as they explode.
 Riley is depicted pushing a button on a bass guitar tuner and DJ Pam the Funkstress is shown holding conductor's wands.
-The photo was taken in May 2001, withb5he album was scheduled to be released just after the September 11, 2001 attacks.
-In response to the uncanny similarity of the artwork with the attacks, th release was delayed until an alternative cover could be prepared.
-The album hit No. 8 in the 2001 Village Voice Pazz and Jop Poll- the most important year-end critics' list, was named "Pop Album of the Year" by The Washington Post, and "Hip-Hop Album of rge Year" by Rolling Stone.
+The photo was taken in May 2001, with the album scheduled to be released just after the September 11, 2001 attacks.
+In response to the uncanny similarity of the artwork with the attacks, the release was delayed until an alternative cover could be prepared.
+The album hit No. 8 in the 2001 Village Voice Pazz and Jop Poll, was named "Pop Album of the Year" by The Washington Post, and "Hip-Hop Album of the Year" by Rolling Stone.
 The album included a guest appearance by dead prez on the song "Get Up".

 Riley released a controversial press release on September 18, 2001, later published in the book, Another World Is Possible.
 The press release stated that "last week's events were symptomatic of a larger backlash against U.S. corporate imperialism".
 The controversy surrounding the cover art, press release and the lyrics from Party Music (specifically the song "5 Million Ways to Kill a CEO") led to Riley appearing on local network news affiliates all over the U.S. He appeared on Fox News's Hannity and Colmes and ABC's Politically Incorrect with Bill Maher.
 During this time, conservative commentator Michelle Malkin called Riley's lyrics "a stomach-turning example of anti-Americanism disguised as highbrow intellectual expression".
 The Independent concluded it was "protest album of the year, by a million-man march".

 In 2006, The Coup released Pick a Bigger Weapon on Epitaph Records, featuring guest appearances by Tom Morello, Talib Kweli, Black Thought from The Roots, and Jello Biafra.